 Application : Applied

-Explanation on application of the practice : The NC is chaired by an Independent Non-Executive Director.
+Explanation on : The NC is chaired by an Independent Non-Executive Director.

+application of the

+practice On 1 August 2024, the NC and RC were combined into a single committee named as the NRC.
+The NRC is chaired by an Independent Non-Executive Director.

-Explanation for departure :
+Explanation for :

-•
+departure

+departure

-Large companies are req to complete the columns red to complete the columns below.
-Non-large companies are encouraged elow.
+red to complete the columns below.
+Non-large companies are encouraged

+to complete the columns be elow.

 Measure :

 Timeframe :

+•